Moshe Meiselman: Early life and education

-Meiselman was born to Harry Meiselman, a dental surgeon, and Shulamit Soloveitchik, a teacher and Jewish school principal who attended New York University and Radcliffe College.
-On his father’s side, he is a descendent of the Hasidic Rebbe Rav Baruch of Kossov.
+Rabbi Meiselman was born to Harry Meiselman, a dental surgeon, and Shulamit Soloveitchik, a teacher and Jewish school principal who attended New York University and Radcliffe College.
+On his father's side, he is a descendent of the rebbe (hereditary leader of a hasidic dynasty) Baruch of Kossov.

 On his mother's side, he is a descendant of the Soloveitchik rabbinic dynasty.
 His maternal grandfather was Rabbi Moshe Soloveichik and his maternal great-grandfather was Rabbi Chaim Soloveitchik, known as Reb Chaim Brisker.
 His mother, Shulamit, authored the book The Soloveitchik Heritage: A Daughter's Memoir (1995).
-Meiselman was a nephew of Rabbi Dr. Joseph B. Soloveitchik, rosh yeshiva of R.I.E.T.S., with whom, according to Meiselman, he had study sessions on a near daily basis from the time he was 18 until he was 29 years old.
+Rabbi Meiselman was a nephew of Rabbi Dr. Joseph B. Soloveitchik, rosh yeshiva of R.I.E.T.S., with whom, according to Rabbi Meiselman, he had study sessions on a near daily basis from the time he was 18 until he was 29 years old.

-Meiselman graduated from high school at the Boston Latin School and then went on to attend Harvard University (the undergraduate school which all three of Soloveitchik's children and his American grandchildren attended) and the Massachusetts Institute of Technology.
-In the latter institution, he studied under Dr. Donald Werner Anderson and earned his doctorate in mathematics in 1967 with the thesis "The Operation Ring for Connective K-Theory".
+Rabbi Meiselman graduated from high school at the Boston Latin School and then went on to attend Harvard College (which all three of Soloveitchik's children and his American grandchildren attended) and the Massachusetts Institute of Technology where he earned his doctorate in mathematics in 1967 with the thesis "The Operation Ring for Connective K-Theory".

 Career

-Meiselman began his career teaching mathematics at City University of New York.
+Rabbi Meiselman began his career teaching mathematics at City University of New York.
 After his marriage in 1971, he became a maggid shiur at Beis Medrash L'Torah in Skokie.
 Afterward, he taught at Yeshivas Brisk (Brisk Rabbinical College) in Chicago, headed for a time by his uncle, Rabbi Ahron Soloveichik.
 In 1977 he moved to the West Coast and founded the Yeshiva University of Los Angeles (YULA), opening separate high school programs for boys and girls, a yeshivah gedolah, and a kolel.
 He also served as a posek (arbiter of Jewish law) for the local community.